-This interface defines a STUN usage, called the relay usage, that allows a client to request a relay address on the STUN server itself, so that the STUN server acts as a relay.
+This interface defines an extension to STUN, called TURN, that allows a client to request a relayed transport address on a TURN server.
 To accomplish that, this usage defines a handful of new STUN requests and indications.
 The Allocate request is the most fundamental component of this usage.
-It is used to provide the client with a transport address that is relayed through the STUN server.
-A transport address which relays through an intermediary is called a relayed transport address.
+It is used to provide the client with a transport address that is relayed through the TURN server.
+A transport address that relays through an intermediary is called a relayed transport address.

-A STUN relay client first discovers the address of a STUN relay server based on configuration (see [PACM]).
+A TURN client first discovers the address of a TURN server based on configuration.
 This can be preconfigured as an IP address, domain name, or FQDN.
-This will allow for different STUN relay servers for UDP and TCP.
-Once a STUN relay server is discovered, the client sends a STUN Allocate request to the STUN relay server.
+This will allow for different TURN servers for UDP and TCP.
+Once a TURN server is discovered, the client sends a STUN Allocate request to the TURN server.
 STUN provides a mechanism for mutual authentication and integrity checks for both requests and responses, based on a shared secret.
-Assuming the request is authenticated and has not been tampered with, the STUN relay server allocates a transport address to the STUN relay client, called the relayed transport address, and returns it in the response to the Allocate Request.
-Normally, the relayed transport address will be on one of the interfaces on the STUN relay server itself.
-However, it is also allowed for the STUN relay server to be behind a NAT, in which case the allocated transport address may correspond to the NAT, which is then mapped to the private address of the STUN relay server.
-Proper operation of the STUN relay server will require it to have many bindings established in the NAT ahead of time; the means for doing so are outside the scope of this technical report.
+Assuming the request is authenticated and has not been tampered with, the TURN server allocates a transport address to the TURN client, called the relayed transport address, and returns it in the response to the Allocate Request.
+Normally, the relayed transport address will be on one of the interfaces on the TURN server itself.
+However, it is also allowed for the TURN server to be behind a NAT, in which case the allocated transport address may correspond to the NAT, which is then mapped to the private address of the TURN server.
+Proper operation of the TURN server will require it to have many bindings established in the NAT ahead of time; the means for doing so are outside the scope of this technical report.